Skip to content

 In our previous blog, Reactive vs Preventive vs Predictive Maintenance, we defined Reactive Maintenance as a strategy of repairing parts or equipment only after the asset has broken down or been run to the point of failure.

 It can be an appealing process because it seemingly offers the maximum utilization and in turn maximum production output, of the asset by using it to its limits.
 This strategy is only beneficial, however, up until the point where the asset fails.
-Preventing failures of assets under load, however, has been proven to be far more cost effective with the same production output.
+Preventing failures of assets under load, however, has been proven to be far more cost-effective with the same production output.

 It is a widely accepted industry fact that a well-planned and scheduled corrective Work Order is about three to four times less expensive than the same unplanned reactive Work Order.
 [1]